libscie/business-plan/README.md

 The substantive questions provided in Product 3 will continuously be developed, refined, and extended upon, but there may always be substantive questions that people or organizations want answered and are not part of the off-the-shelf offering.
 Liberate Science will provide a consulting process to help clients formulate their substantive question of interest, translate that to a (set of) indicators, and provide the computations.

 Subsequently, these custom network analyses will feed back into Product 3, becoming available as off-the-shelf analyses.
 This means that the Product 4 clients are in effect paying for Liberate Science’s product development.

+## Open worker co-operative

+## Community & awareness

+## Risks and other points of attention
+Our [vision](#vision) is leading.
+Therefore, we must evaluate our effectivity by measuring progress towards this vision.
+Are researchers interested in our products?
+And do our products, when used, have the intended effect?
+What assumptions are we making regarding our target user group and how do we check these assumptions?
+How do we prepare the world for our product, as well as preparing our product for the world?

+When doing this, we must not be too invested in the specifics of the great ideas we have and remain aware of our own human biases.
+We must actively seek out collaboration and empower those interested in our work.
+We must be ready to admit our own mistakes and pivot when necessary.

+As our vision is quite broad, but our resources are limited, we will need to take a step-by-step approach to development.
+We will need to define our minimum viable product that will provide value, but more importantly, a big learning opportunity.
+We will need to set milestones to provide clear direction and focus.

+To ensure continuity of the project, we need to secure our funding and make sure our organisation isn't too reliant on specific individual workers.